ajaishankar/pukka/README.md

   });
 ```

+On validation error, pukka automatically tags each field with its issues!

+There is no need to explicity specify the error field path.

 ## Parse

 As with zod, call parse or safeParse.

 On error, pukka returns a list of issues, and also the input and issues for each field!

-This makes it easy to render say a Remix form with field level errors.
+This makes it easy to render say a [Remix](https://remix.run/docs/en/main/guides/form-validation#step-3-displaying-validation-errors) form with field level errors.

 ### safeParse / safeParseAsync